 Advertisers pay for traffic.
 One magazine can charge more for ads because it has more traffic.
 When it comes to traffic, Google has lots of it.
 In 2018 Google processes 40,000 searches per second.
 That’s a huge audience to whom they can show their advertising.
 But that amount of traffic is not easy to get.

 How do they get all that traffic?
 Google gets massive amounts of traffic to its website because it lets people use its colossal Internet search engine for free.
 People use Google’s search engine because it works.
-It works because of Google’s exhaustive effort to assure its search results present the truly recommendable, best information, the best company’s websites out there.
+It works because of Google’s exhaustive effort to assure its search results present the truly recommendable, best information, the websites of the best companies out there.

 What does that require of Google?
 That requires a totally objective, highly effective ranking system.
 Obviously, Google can’t actually visit every business and rank us by personal experience.
 Although Google does seem to have the ability to drive by and take pictures of our places.
 Google has to depend on digital clues.
 It has to figure out what clues businesses leave in their Internet presence that actually indicate, hey, this company has really got it together.
 Google’s knowledge grows every day.
 Google improves the algorithm almost daily, by which it sorts digital clues.